24. The Bohr Model (2).

 = – RH Ƶ2 (1/n2final – 1/n2initial)

-ΔE = – RH Ƶ2 (1/nf 2– 1/ni2)…(1)
+ΔE = – RH Ƶ2 (1/nf 2– 1/ni2) …(1)

-nf= orbit number where electron goes finally.
+nf = orbit number where electron goes finally.

-If an electron in ground state H atom absorbs energy and gets excited to the next level This electron in its excited state is unstable , so it will fall down to its ground state i.e will go from n=2 to n=1.When an electron drops from a higher level to a lower level it sheds the excess energy, a positive amount, by emitting radiation /a photon.
+Consider an electron in the ground state H-atom.
+It absorbs energy and gets excited to the next level.
+This electron in its excited state is unstable, so it will fall down to its ground state i.e. will go from n=2 to n=1.
+When an electron drops from a higher to a lower energy level it sheds the excess energy by emitting radiation /a photon.

 According to the law of conservation of energy ,